Mob: 07850 329111

-Since social distancing restrictions have been in place I kept my monthly tastings going by running online wine tastings.
-The response has been so phenomenal that even though Richmond and Teddington Wine Societies have started meeting again (with appropriate social distancing restrictions in place), I am continuing to record regular tastings, which you can watch at leaisure.
+Since social distancing restrictions have been in place I have been running online wine tastings.
+The response has been so phenomenal that even though all my wine societies have started meeting again (with appropriate protocols in place), I am continuing to record regular tastings, which you can watch at leaisure.

 I record a video of me leading a tasting of several wines, and you can buy the case and follow along!

 I provide the wines in both half and full bottle sizes, and you can mix and match according to how many people you might taste with, and over how many nights you want to follow the video.

 All you need in addition to the wines is a couple of wine glasses per person, some water, a pen if you want to write up your impressions of the wine), and something to watch the tasting on!
 For some helpful ideas on holding a wine tasting at home download our short guide here.